HOW WE IMPACT COMMUNITIES

 VIENNA SOCIAL HOUSING

 This exploratory research project studies the social-economic impacts of Vienna’s innovative social housing models.
-In particular, how these models are contributing to a more diverse society, inclusive of equity-seeking groups such as those with disabilities, immigrants, LGBTQ+ and racialized communities.
+In particular, we looked at how these models are contributing to a more diverse society, inclusive of equity-seeking groups such as immigrants, those with disabilities, and LGBTQ+ and racialized communities.

 NEWTON MURAL LANEWAY